enzolvd/PINN_Climate/README.md

 The repository includes configuration for training on SLURM clusters.
 The experiment queue system automatically submits jobs to available SLURM partitions.

+## Model Weights
+Weights for each model are available on this [Huggingface page](https://huggingface.co/enzolouv/PINN_Climate).
 ## Visualization

 To generate visualizations of model predictions: